-In Fall 2020, I was an instructor of Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students (STRATEGY 390; teaching evaluation: 4.9/5.0).
-I solely taught a virtual class of 71 students and had modules on business strategy, corporate strategy, and strategy and society.
+In Fall 2020, I was an instructor of record for Corporate Strategy, the University of Michigan Ross School of Business' core course for senior BBA students (teaching evaluation rating: 4.9/5.0).
+I taught a virtual class of 71 students and had modules on business strategy, corporate strategy, and strategy and society.

 Here is an example of an asynchronous lecture video that students would watch before attending the synchronous virtual sessions, during which we had case discussions and/or live case updates from invited guest speakers.

 In a Poets&Quants for Undergrads column, one of my BBA students included my Corporate Strategy class as one of the "5 Most Impactful Business Classes" she has taken at Ross.
 You can read her reflections, as well as an interview with me about my approach to teaching, here (or in this PDF).

-In Winter 2019, I was an instructor for Business Strategy (STRATEGY 290), another Ross undergraduate core course, and taught 81 sophomore BBA students in-person.
+In Winter 2019, I was an instructor of record for Business Strategy, a Ross undergraduate core course, and taught 81 sophomore BBA students in-person.
 I have given guest lectures about my entrepreneurial experiences at the University of Michigan Ross School of Business, INSEAD, and MIT.
-I was additionally a teaching assistant for Corporate Strategy in the Chinese Context, an elective for undergraduate students, and Mergers, Acquisitions and Corporate Development, an elective for MBA students.
+I was additionally a teaching assistant for Corporate Strategy in the Chinese Context, an elective for undergraduate students, and a grader for Mergers, Acquisitions and Corporate Development, an elective for MBA students.

 To the left is a photo of dusty, unopened improved biomass cooking stoves that were supposed to reduce indoor air pollution.
 I took it in Tamil Nadu, India where I was conducting field research on the distribution of life-improving technologies.